benmai22/CS-3520.01---Snake-Lisp-Game/ReadMe.md

 ### Running Snake
 To run the snake game run `sbcl --load snake.lsp`.

+IF this command fails, try doing the following.

+Navigate to directory of "snakege.lsp" in terminal.
+Open sbcl with `sbcl`.
+Inside sbcl run `(load "~/quicklisp/setup.lisp")`.
+Then, still in sbcl, run `(load "snakege.lsp")`.

 ## Python
+### Install
+All the following dependencies must be installed.
+Install Python3 with `sudo apt-get install python3`.
+Install Tkinter with `sudo apt-get install python3.6-tk`.
+Install pip for Python3 with `sudo apt-get install python3-pip`.
+Install Numpy with `sudo pip3 install -U numpy`.
+Install Setup Tools for Python3 with `pip3 install -U setuptools`.
+Install Openpyxl with `pip3 install openpyxl`.

 ### Running Snake
-To run Snake with genetic algorithm control, run `python Main.py`.
+To run Snake with genetic algorithm control, run `python3 Main.py`.
 You will be asked if you want to enter custom values or use default (answer with `y` or `n`).
 The program will output a data.xlsx file that logs the progress over time.
 By default the program will run for 50 generations with a population of 100.
 You can quit anytime and retain the data up until that point.